praveeninc88/Projects/README.md

 Predicting the class of flower in IRIS dataset using KNN classifier.

-- Finding the optimum values of hyperparameter k for knn classifier.
+- Finding the optimum values of hyperparameter K for KNN classifier.
 - Verifying the best accuracy using Cross Validation.
 - Checking the scope of improvisation by using different distances of similarity.